Create and manage target group

 netstat -tuln | grep 12345

 Step 1.
-Install Microsoft KM-TEST loopback adapter
+Installation of Microsoft KM-TEST loopback adapter

 -